istio/istio.io/content/en/docs/ambient/migrate/before-you-begin/index.md

 release.

-If your workloads only use L4 `AuthorizationPolicy` rules (source principal, namespace, or IP matching — no HTTP methods, paths, or headers), this does not apply and the migration requires no policy changes.
+If your workloads only use L4 `AuthorizationPolicy` rules (source principal, namespace, or IP matching, no HTTP methods, paths, or headers), this does not apply and the migration requires no policy changes.
 {{< /warning >}}